sitaraemilys/filter_me/README.md

 ## Introduction
-This is a little filter app which enables one to drag and drop an image, which is then resized to fit into a 500x500 square and can then be applied funky filters to.
+This is a little filter app which enables one to drag and drop an image, which is then resized to fit into a 500x500 square and can then have funky filters applied to.
+Oooerr.

 <img src="public/assets/img/screenshot.png"/>